PacktPublishing/Hands-On-Industrial-Internet-of-Things-Second-Edition/Chapter7/README.md

 work with TSDB
 ==============
-Create data directiry
+Create data directory:

     mkdir data

-Build the 2 images
+Build the 2 images:

     docker compose build

 The we can start the 3 servers using:

     docker compose up